 Type: Waterfall Kit

-The last item on our list comes in the form of a DIY kit.
+The last item on our list comes in the form of a do-it-yourself kit.
 The guys and gals over at Zoo Med have thrown together a package to help you get started.
 It includes everything you need to get water flowing but leaves the rest up to you!

 Pros – Create your own waterfall, has instructions

-- Cons – Does not include EVERYTHING you’ll need*
+Cons – Does not include EVERYTHING you’ll need*

 Join our Newsletter!